benosmac/verve360/pages/index.md

 intro_paragraph: >-
   A purpose-driven business consulting agency, we inspire small and medium businesses to accelerate and achieve sustainable growth.
-customers_intro: |-
+home_intro: |-
-  **WE UNDERSTAND** that different growth levers need to be activated at various stages of growth, so we adjust our scope and processes accordingly.

-  **WE LISTEN** first.
+  **We love** to help businesses like yours grow, whether that be defining your vision and values, empowering you through coaching, building your sales and marketing plans, or connecting your employees and customers to your brand.

+  *To be given the opportunity to play a part in your growth journey is our privilege.*

+  **You love** that we listen first.
 We lead with questions, not answers.

-  **WE CREATE** agile strategies, develop affordable solutions and accelerate implementation.
+We then create agile strategies, develop affordable solutions and accelerate implementation for you.

-  **WE DELIVER** success beyond profit and turn your dreams into reality.
+  *To deliver success beyond profit and turn your dreams into reality is our goal.*
-customers_scenarios:
-  - content: idea is worth pursuing and you are ready to start up
-  - content: has a solid foundation and now you are ready to scale up
-  - content: is experiencing growing pain
-  - content: is not growing
-  - content: has potential growth opportunities to harness
-  - content: is growing too quickly
-  - content: is unable to achieve the growth you're striving for with your existing expertise
-  - content: is not growing fast enough
-customers_p: >-
-  No matter where you are in your growth stage, we have a solution to help alleviate the problems you are facing.
 intro-cta: >-
-  ### Ready to turn your dreams into reality?
+  ### Every journey of growth is different.

+  We'd love to offer you a free one-hour advisory session to explore how to turn your challenges into opportunities.
 services_intro: >-
   Each journey is unique, and our tailored solutions reflect that.